 Through the active identification with imagined roles and situations, pupils learn to explore issues, events and relationships.
 They solve problems, challenge stereotypes and make sense of a new perception of reality.
-We are free to select thematic content, which will usually contribute further to the cultural and / or moral development of the pupils.
+We are free to select thematic content, which will usually contribute further to the cultural and / or moral development of the students.

-2. Drama develops communication and social skills/qualities

-Drama is a social activity, which usually requires its participants to work collectively on a creative task.
+- 2. Drama develops communication and social skills/qualities Drama is a social activity, which usually requires its participants to work collectively on a creative task.
 Social skills such as concentration and co-operation are an essential prerequisite.
 Working as a member of a team contributes to a pupil's moral development.
 Pupils should develop their vocabulary and ability to adapt language according to different situations.
-All pupils should desire increased communication skill, even if they are not inclined towards performance.

-3. Drama encompasses theatre, film and television mediums

-Pupils develop their skills in making, presenting and evaluating drama.
+All pupils should desire increased communication skill, even if they are not inclined towards performance. - 3.
+Drama encompasses theatre, film and television mediums Pupils develop their skills in making, presenting and evaluating drama.
 They mainly work in the medium of theatre, but also work in the medium of video.
 These mediums are popular and powerful forces in our society, so drama provides an important contribution to cultural education.
 Drama is a creative subject and therefore also contributes to spiritual development.

-Course Description
+Course description

 The activities listed below are used regularly in drama lessons.
-They contribute to the pupil's development in the above areas:
+They contribute to the pupils' development in the above areas:

-Physical and mental exercises Role-plays Discussions Performance Physical, mental and vocal warm-up activities
+Physical, mental and vocal warm-up activities Physical and mental exercises

-Trust exercises Movement
+Trust exercises Movement Role-plays

+Performance Discussions